Joseph C. Kunz, Jr.

 How Series Relate to the Four Pillars

-The series are the guided tours inside the architecture—focused paths through specific rooms of the same house.
+The series are guided walks through that structure—focused paths through specific rooms of the same house.

 Some series will live mostly inside one pillar.
 Others will cross pillars—because real life does.